Jane Horrocks: Audio

 Horrocks' voiceovers have been used on the films Chicken Run, Christmas Carol: The Movie, Corpse Bride, Garfield: A Tail of Two Kitties, and Tinker Bell.
 She also did the voiceover of Fenchurch on radio and in the audio adaptation of Douglas Adams' science fiction series The Hitchhiker's Guide to the Galaxy for BBC Radio 4.
 She has voiced Donner in all three Robbie the Reindeer films in aid of Comic Relief.

 In 2000, Horrocks made the CD Further Adventures of Little Voice, again singing in the style of favourite divas.
 The recording includes duets with Ewan McGregor, Robbie Williams and Dean Martin.
 Horrocks collaborated once more with Robbie Williams the following year, for a cover of the Bobby Darin song "Things" on Williams' album Swing When You're Winning.

 Personal life

 Horrocks has two children with her former partner, playwright Nick Vivian.
 They were together for 21 years, separating in 2017.
 She currently lives in Brighton.

 She was previously in a relationship with director Sam Mendes.
-She was in a relationship with the singer and actor Ian Dury, about whom she devised the 2022 drama, Love Pants: Ian Dury & Jane Horrocks, for BBC Radio 4, based on her own diary entries and his love letters to her during their one-year relationship in the 1980s, when she was 23.
-The two remained friends until his death in 2000.
-Horrocks' father died in 2013 and her mother in 2021.
+She was in a relationship with the singer and actor Ian Dury, about whom she devised the 2022 drama, Love Pants: Ian Dury & Jane Horrocks, for BBC Radio 4, based on her own diary entries and his love letters to her during their one-year relationship in the 1980s when she was 23.
+They remained friends until his death in 2000.